yanivyacoby/harvard-cs290/how-to-do-a-literature-search.md

 * An old-fashioned document such as Google Docs, HackMD, or Overleaf
 * Google Scholar extension for forming easy BibTeX citations

 What do you write down for each paper?
-Here’s one example; there are many ways to do this, do what works for you.
-However, I would consider a successful approach one that lets you remember a paper without having to reopen/reread the paper!
-For each paper, you may consider:
+One approach you may consider is:
 * Problem statement (one sentence)
-* Relevance to my project (same problem, similar problem, or subproblem)?
+* Relevance to my project from above (same problem, similar problem, or sub-problem)?
 * Brief description: usually one sentence of contributions, or an expanded explanation of how it relates to my paper.

+But of course, experiment to see what works best for *you*.